Skip to main content

 How do you determine what type of surgery is most likely to help with your symptoms?

 The two most common types of surgery are midurethral sling surgery and bladder botox injections.
-If you are being treated for stress incontinence or stress predominant mixed incontinence, your provider may recommend the midurethral sling surgery.
+If you're being treated for stress incontinence or stress predominant mixed incontinence, your provider may recommend the midurethral sling surgery.
 If you have urgency incontinence or urge predominant incontinence, your provider may suggest bladder botox injections.

 What results should you expect from surgery?